 A lot of what is in the media really is fake news.
 The government are not striving to ban stoves that use renewable resources (wood burning stoves) and have never said anything even remotely close.
 As usual the media "enjoy the story" and create headlines that shock.

-The stove above is the Woodford 5 Widescreen, a next generation SIA Ecodesign Approved 5kW model.
+The stove above is the Woodford 5 Widescreen: a next-generation SIA Ecodesign Approved 5kW model.
 EcoDesign arrives in 2022 and is promoted by the government as the next generation of clean wood stoves.
-This is a GOOD NEWS story.

 As 2022 approaches more and more press releases shall be released by the government (and presumably more rubbish from the media will be spouted).